 Please see the posted "no parking" barricade signs for exact work hours, days, and locations.
 Parking restrictions may vary per block depending on the scope of work.

-We apologize for the inconvenience and thank you for your patience as Public Works makes these critical improvements along 19th Avenue.
+We apologize for the inconvenience and thank you for your patience as we make these critical improvements along 19th Avenue.

 See you at the Farmers Market!